OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

 Dialogs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The resource actions that have ``_dialog`` suffix, need to define their structure in this section.
+The resource actions that have the ``_dialog`` suffix, need to define their structure in this section.

-The first entries in the dialog mean the available steps.
-Then, within the step are defined the accessible sections.
+The first entries in the dialog refer to the available steps.
+Then, within the individual step definitions are the accessible sections.

-Each step and section should match the **id** in code and can filter by hypervisor (**only resources with hypervisor**).
+Each step and section should match the **id** in the code and can filter by hypervisor (**only resources with hypervisor**).

 See some examples: